 The train ride from Scuol to Zurich takes almost three hours and unless you have a plane to catch, there’s no rush to get back.

-Between Visp and Zermatt, you’ll be getting a first glimpse of what’s about to expect you on your Glacier Express journey.
-Once you arrive in Zermatt, spend the rest of the day strolling through this little mountain town and enjoy the sight of the mighty Matterhorn.
+Between Visp and Zermatt, you’ll get a first taste of what to expect on your journey with the Glacier Express.
+Once you arrive in Zermatt, spend the rest of the day wandering through the famous resort town and enjoying the view of the majestic Matterhorn—assuming it’s not shrouded in clouds.

-Today, you’re going to complete the full Glacier Express from Zermatt to St. Moritz.
-This ride on “the world’s slowest express train” is a once in a lifetime experience and will spoil you with the best views the Alps have to offer.
+Today, you’ll take the Glacier Express from Zermatt to St. Moritz.
+This ride on the "slowest express train in the world" is a unique experience.
+Throughout the journey, you’ll be accompanied by the best views the Alps have to offer.

-The train leaves Zermatt twice a day, with both trains departing in the morning.
-The schedule changes throughout the year and there are certain trains that don’t do the full journey between Zermatt and St. Moritz.
-To find your connection, please make sure you consult their current timetable.
+The train departs from Zermatt twice daily in the morning.
+The timetable changes throughout the year, and there are some trains that do not run the full route between Zermatt and St. Moritz.
+To find your connection, check the current timetable in advance.

-It takes just over 8 hours to complete and depending on what time you leave Zermatt, you’ll arrive in St. Moritz between 5 and 6 pm.
-Whenever you do arrive, spend the rest of the day strolling through this fancy mountain town in the Engadine.
+The journey lasts a little over 8 hours, and depending on when you leave Zermatt, you’ll arrive in St. Moritz between 5:00 PM and 6:00 PM.
+Once you arrive, you can spend the rest of the day strolling through this chic mountain village in the Engadin.

-Another place worth visiting, since you have a full day in St. Moritz, is Ospizio Bernina.
-With 2253 metres (7397 feet) above sea level, this little railway station is the highest spot of the Bernina Express Line.
-Trains from St. Moritz leave every hour and lead you past several good-looking spots with lakes, glaciers and towering mountains.
+Another must-visit place is Ospizio Bernina.
+At 2,253 m above sea level, this little train station is the highest point of the Bernina Express scenic train.
+Trains depart hourly from St. Moritz, taking you past lakes, glaciers, and towering mountain peaks.

-On the culinary side, we recommend two things in the Grisons.
-Firstly, don’t miss out on a bowl of Bündner Gerstensuppe.
-This barley soup with vegetables and meat is iconic to the Grisons and one of our favourite soups.
-It warms you up like nothing else on a chilly day.
+When it comes to food, we recommend two things in Engadin.
+First of all, don't miss out on a bowl of Bündner barley soup.
+This hearty soup with barley, vegetables, and meat is a typical dish from the region and will warm you up on a chilly day like nothing else.

 If there’s anything you didn’t get to do yesterday, today’s your chance.
 The train ride back to Zurich takes just over three hours so there’s no rush to leave just yet.
 However, if you’ve seen it all and you’re ready to move on, you’re welcome to hop on the train and spend some time anywhere along the way between St. Moritz and Zurich.